MichaelCurrin/flan-t5-tests/README.md

 This project is based on models listed on the [FLAN-T5](https://huggingface.co/docs/transformers/main/en/model_doc/flan-t5) model doc on HuggingFace and using the code samples for each.

+## About the HuggingFace Inference API

+For the case of `request.py`, that requests the HuggingFace Inference API instead of running against a local model.

+If you use existing models rather than custom ones, you do not need to setup billing.
+It just works easily on the free tier.
+See the [Inference API doc](https://huggingface.co/docs/api-inference/index) on features.

+The limits are vague on the Pricing page.
+But at least you can your usage - go to HuggingFace, Solutions, then Inference Endpoints.

 ## Installation

 ### Setup virtual environment